 • Women with Zika virus disease should wait at least eight weeks after symptom onset before attempting to conceive.

-• Asymptomatic women and men with possible Zika virus exposure should be advised to wait at least eight weeks after the last date of exposure before attempting to conceive.
+• UPDATED October 14, 2016: Asymptomatic women with possible Zika virus exposure should be advised to wait at least eight weeks after the last date of exposure before attempting to conceive.

 • Serum testing for evidence of Zika virus infection should be performed in persons who have acute onset of fever, rash, arthralgia, or conjunctivitis within two weeks of possible exposure to the virus.

 • Pregnant women who do not live in an area with active Zika virus transmission but who may have been exposed to the virus during pregnancy or in the eight weeks before conception should be tested.

 The current Zika virus outbreak was identified in Brazil in May 2015, and knowledge about the virus, its transmission, and its potential adverse effects on pregnancy outcomes is evolving.
 Epidemiologic, clinical, laboratory, and pathologic evidence supports a link between infection during pregnancy and outcomes such as pregnancy loss, fetal microcephaly, intracranial calcifications, and fetal brain and eye abnormalities.
 The level of risk of these outcomes is not known.
 Studies suggest that it may be as high as 29%, but microcephaly caused by viral destruction of brain tissue is likely part of a spectrum of neurologic damage caused by Zika virus, and this percentage may substantially underestimate the proportion of infants affected.